publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.12.0] - 2018-04-18  =

+*Added:*

+* Added option to display the edit link of the post in a notification's message;

+*Fixed:*

+* Fixed the warning about migration of legacy data in fresh installs;
+* Fixed the post link on notifications;

+*Changed:*

+* Improved async notifications module for allowing extending workflows with add-ons (specially Reminders);

 = [1.11.4] - 2018-04-05  =

 *Fixed:*